bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

    `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
 6. Go back to your Workflow Editor and add the **Google Play Deploy** Step to the end of your Workflow.
 7. In the **Service Account JSON key file path** input, paste the Environment Variable which was generated when you uploaded the service account JSON key in the **GENERIC FILE STORAGE**.
-Note that this secret Environment Variable can also accept a remote and a local file path URL:
+Note this input is marked as sensitive in the Step, meaning any Env Var you insert here will become a secret and won't be printed out in a build log.
+Besides the generated Env Var, you can also add a file path right in the Step's input field where the file path can be local or remote too:
-   * For remote JSON key file you can provide any download location, for example, `https://URL/TO/key.json`.
+   * For remote JSON key file you can provide any download location as value, for example, `https://URL/TO/key.json`.
-   * For local JSON key file you can provide a file path url, for example, `file://PATH/TO/key.json`.
+   * For local JSON key file you can provide a file path url as value, for example, `file://PATH/TO/key.json`.
 8. **Package name**: the package name of your Android app.
 9. **Track**: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set).